enthought/codetools/docs/source/tut_bcem_pattern.rst

   application code (the execution manager and UI components), the computation code, and the data

-Actually, by using Traits properties you can get the first 3 of these --- although the code will become more and more complex as the computations get longer.
+Actually, by using Traits properties you can get the first three of these --- although the code will become more and more complex as the computations get longer.